USEPA/AMET/docs/AMET_Install_Guide_v15.md

 #### Meteorological data
 (25 GB uncompressed, 16 GB compressed)

-The $AMETBASE/MET/metExample_wrf contains 31 days’ worth of **WRF** and the $AMETBASE/MET/metExample_mpas contians **MPAS** outputs in netCDF format, hourly point METAR data from MADIS, and example AMET analysis plots.
+The $AMETBASE/MET/metExample_wrf contains 31 days’ worth of **WRF**, $AMETBASE/MET/metExample_mcip contains 31 days worth of **MCIP**, and the $AMETBASE/MET/metExample_mpas contians **MPAS** outputs in netCDF format, hourly point METAR data from MADIS, and example AMET analysis plots.
 The temporal range is July 1 2011 0:00 UTC to July 31 2011 23:00 UTC for WRF and July 1 2013 0:00 UTC to July 31 2013 23:00 UTC for MPAS.
 The spatial domain covers the continental U.S. at 12-km resolution.

 The directory **$AMETBASE/model\_data/MET/metExample_wrf** will contain the following files.